benrbryant/bryantellius_docs/javascript/ydkjsy/getting-started/ch3.md

 > _Closure_ is when a function remembers and continues to access variables from outside its scope, even when the function is executed in a different scope.

 - Closures can create/observe variables outside of the local scope in which values were defined
-- Very commonly closure can be observed in asynchrounous JS, such as the fetch api, event handlers, etc
+- Very commonly closure can be observed in asynchronous JS, such as the fetch api, event handlers, etc

 > _Scope_ is the set of rules that controls how references to variables are resolved.